General Inquiries

 Can I take a course in another Department and count it for my program in Spanish, Portuguese or Latin American Studies?

-Any course in Spanish can count as a cognate for a degree in Portuguese, and vice versa – any course in Portuguese can count as a cognate for a degree in Spanish.
 Cognate credit is not allowed for the minor programs, but students enrolled in the Spanish minor can apply 1 FCE from Portuguese.
 Students enrolled in Portuguese can apply 1 FCE from Spanish.

-The Latin American Studies major and minor do consider courses in other Departments.
+The Latin American Studies Major and Minor do consider courses in other Departments.
 For a list of those pre-approved for credit in the LAS programs, visit the Course Groups section of the Latin American Studies Calendar website.

 How do I obtain a language citation?